This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Actually we may be a little late in the discovery.
-I think the cat was already let out of the bag with its recent accolade of being the best tourist town in Australia by the Australian Traveller magazine.
+Actually, we may be a little late in the discovery.
+I think the cat was already let out of the bag after it appeared on the best tourist town in Australia list by the Australian Traveller magazine.

-We visited Yamba 12 years ago and just did not feel the vibe.
-As I walked around falling in love with Yamba today I tried to work out why that was.
+We visited Yamba in New South Wales 12 years prior and just did not feel the vibe.
+As I walked around falling in love with Yamba today, I tried to work out why that was.

 You know that feeling you get when you know you have arrived in a special place?
 A place that just leaves its mark as one of your best travel experiences you had, yet never expected.

 Shane, one of the co-owners of the Yamba Backpackers, which sadly closed down in the pandemic and never reopened, said to us:

 “Backpackers arrive here for a couple of days and stay nine months.
 And when they have to leave, they always find their way back.”

 Right now I want to get lost here.

 One night is just not enough and I am spewing that I don’t have the free schedule of a backpacker where I can change my plans without a second thought.